Skip to main content

 §Errors

-If the entry is too large to fit into the queue, or if there is an error when persisting entries to disk, an error is returned.
+If the entry is too large to fit into the queue, an error is returned.

 Source